totallynotdavid/megaloader/README.md

 )
 ```

-In both cases, the files will be stored in the specified download directory.
+The downloaded files are organized in the specified directory, with plugins
+automatically creating subdirectories based on album names or content structure
+when appropriate.

 ## Supported platforms

-Currently, Megaloader supports 11 different platforms with varying levels of
+We currently support 11 platforms with different maintenance priorities.
+Core
-maintenance priority:
+platforms receive active development and feature updates, while extended
+platforms are maintained on a best-effort basis.

 | Platform    | Domain(s)                                        | Features                             | Priority |
 | ----------- | ------------------------------------------------ | ------------------------------------ | -------- |